 Q: What do you do when a class activity doesn’t go as planned?

-Laura Pocock, Assistant 3’s Teacher, after two years with BCPS, Laura is so excited to transition into the classroom.
+Laura Pocock, Assistant Pre-K Teacher, has been part of BCPS for three years.
 She originally hails from the English countryside where she studied Psychology, Sociology and Dance.
 Laura relocated to New York over three years ago with her husband and loves everything about our city.
 She is CPR/AED/First-Aid certified, including Epinephrine Auto-Injector Training.
 It is hard for Laura to pinpoint a favorite book, so she selected several including, The Enchanted Wood by Enid Blyton, The BFG and Charlie and the Chocolate Factory both by Roald Dahl.

-Mia DeJesus, Anais Kim, & Joy McKay, Chess at Three Specialty Teachers.
+Mia DeJesus, Joy McKay & Chess at Three Specialty Teachers.
 In addition to our regular staff, four specialty teachers join us each week.

 Mia designs her music classes to engage children through rhythmic exercises, instrument exploration and sing-a-longs.
 She uses original kids’ music, nursery rhymes with different rhythmic components and popular music from around the world to instill a love of “all things” musical in our children.
 Mia graduated from Berklee College of Music with a degree in Professional Music.